-We have included only systematic reviews search, (systematic literature detailed methodology with inclusion/exclusion criteria) published in full text, in English, from the year 2000 that report results separately for people with diagnosis of schizophrenia, а schizoaffective schizophreniform disorder, disorder or first episode schizophrenia.
-Reviews were identified by searching the databases MEDLINE, EMBASE, CINAHL, Current Contents, PsycINFO and the Cochrane library.
+We have included only systematic reviews literature search, (systematic detailed methodology with inclusion/exclusion criteria) published in full text, in English, from the year 2010 that report results separately for people with a diagnosis of bipolar or related disorders.
+Reviews were identified by searching the MEDLINE, EMBASE, databases PsycINFO.
 Hand searching reference lists of identified reviews was also conducted.
-When multiple copies of reviews were found, only the most recent version was included.
-Reviews with pooled data are prioritised for inclusion.
+When multiple copies of reviews assessing the same topic were found, only the most recent and/or comprehensive review was included.

-Review reporting assessment was guided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) checklist that describes a preferred way to present a meta-analysis.
-Reviews rated as having less than 50% of items checked have been excluded from the library.
-The PRISMA flow diagram is a suggested way of providing information about studies included and excluded with reasons for exclusion.
+Review reporting assessment was guided by the Preferred Reporting Items for Systematic and Meta-Analyses (PRISMA) Reviews checklist that describes a preferred way to present a meta-analysis1.
+Reviews with less than 50% of items checked have been excluded from the library.
+The PRISMA flow diagram is a suggested way of providing studies included and information about excluded with reasons for exclusion.
 Where no flow diagram has been presented by individual reviews, but identified studies have been described in the text, reviews have been checked for this item.
 Note that early reviews may have been guided by less stringent reporting checklists than the PRISMA, and that some reviews may have been limited by journal guidelines.

-Evidence was graded using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) Working Group approach where high quality evidence such as that gained from randomised controlled trials (RCTs) may be downgraded to moderate or low if review and study quality is limited, if there is inconsistency in results, indirect comparisons, imprecise or sparse data and high probability of reporting bias.
+Evidence was graded using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) Working Group approach where high quality evidence such as that gained from randomised controlled trials

+(RCT) may be downgraded to moderate or low if review and study quality is limited, if there is inconsistency in results, indirect comparisons, imprecise or sparse data and high probability of reporting bias.
 It may also be downgraded if risks associated with the intervention or other matter under review are high.
 Conversely, low quality evidence such as that gained from observational studies may be upgraded if effect sizes are large or if there is a dose dependent response.
-We have also taken into account sample size and whether results are consistent, precise and direct with low associated risks (see end of table for an explanation of these terms).
+We have also taken into account sample size and whether results are consistent, precise and direct with low associated risks (see end of table for an explanation of these terms)2.
 The resulting table represents an objective summary of the available evidence, although the conclusions are solely the opinion of staff of NeuRA (Neuroscience Research Australia).